funtoo/meta-repo/README.rst

 Reporting Bugs
 ---------------

-To report bugs or suggest improvements to meta-kit, please use the Funtoo Linux bug tracker at https://bugs.funtoo.org.
+To report bugs or suggest improvements to meta-repo, please use the Funtoo Linux bug tracker at https://bugs.funtoo.org.
 Thank you! :)

 .. _core-kit: https://github.com/funtoo/core-kit